-This sector includes all forms of infrastructure on the coastal edge such as ports, resorts, breakwaters, and beach nourishment.
-It also includes coastal edge modification, for example, land reclamation through the drying of wetlands for use in agriculture or housing.
-Peru had 45 maritime ports and the most important are Paita, Salaverry, Chimbote, Callao, Pisco, Matarani, and Ilo.
-Several of the biggest cities are close to the coast and includes coastal resorts as Punta Sal (Tumbes) and Huanchaco (La Libertad), which have undergone refurbishment or expansion due to coastal erosion and increased tourism.
-The growth of this sector has faced challenges like sustainable management of coastal resources and adaption to climate change.
+This sector includes all forms of infrastructure on the coastal edge, such as ports, resorts, breakwaters, and beach nourishment.
+It also includes coastal modification like land reclamation.
+Peru has 45 maritime ports, the most important being Paita, Salaverry, Chimbote, Callao, Pisco, Matarani, and Ilo.
+Several of the biggest cities are close to the coast and includes resorts like Punta Sal (Tumbes) and Huanchaco (La Libertad), which have undergone refurbishment or expansion due to erosion and growing tourism.